dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Fiction is like a spider's web, attached ever so lightly perhaps, but still attached to life at all four corners.” - Virginia Woolf
+“Literature is a luxury; fiction is a necessity.” - G.K.
+Chesterton
 </i>
 </blockquote>